Phillips Curve Calculator

 The New Keynesian Phillips curve model (NKPC) in the Phillips curve calculator

-The New Keynesian Phillips curve (NKPC), firstly introduced in 1995, constitutes one of the key building blocks for the New Keynesian general equilibrium model.
+The New Keynesian Phillips curve (NKPC), first introduced in 1995, constitutes one of the key building blocks for the New Keynesian general equilibrium model.
 Due to the high complexity of the model and the limited space here, we'll introduce only its main features and parameters.
 If you'd like a deeper insight into this topic, feel free to take a look at the article titled.
 You can also use our Phillips curve calculator without fully understanding the math behind it!

 The NKPC is a structural model of inflation dynamics where one of the key driving factors is price stickiness, the parameter that governs the passthrough of marginal costs into inflation.
 In other words, the NKPC model takes into consideration the fact that firms do not update the prices of their products constantly and uniformly; instead, they keep their prices fixed over a specific interval.
 Therefore, prices do not reflect the actual condition of the economy immediately.
-The average price duration provides a measure for the degree of price stickiness.
+The average price duration provides a measure of the degree of price stickiness.
 The higher the parameter (the stickier the prices), the more limited the transition of marginal costs into inflation, making the Phillips curve flatter.

 The Phillips curve equation calculator uses the following sets of equations to describe the New Keynesian Phillips curve model: